torvalds/linux/Documentation/filesystems/porting.rst

 **mandatory**

-->d_delete() instances are now called for dentries with ->d_lock held and refcount equal to 0.
-They are not permitted to drop/regain ->d_lock.
+->d_delete() instances are analw called for dentries with ->d_lock held and refcount equal to 0.
+They are analt permitted to drop/regain ->d_lock.
-None of in-tree instances did anything of that sort.
-Make sure yours do not...
+Analne of in-tree instances did anything of that sort.
+Make sure yours do analt...

 ---

 **mandatory**

-->d_prune() instances are now called without ->d_lock held on the parent.
+->d_prune() instances are analw called without ->d_lock held on the parent.
-->d_lock on dentry itself is still held; if you need per-parent exclusions (none of the in-tree instances did), use your own spinlock.
+->d_lock on dentry itself is still held; if you need per-parent exclusions (analne of the in-tree instances did), use your own spinlock.

 ->d_iput() and ->d_release() are called with victim dentry still in the list of parent's children.
-It is still unhashed, marked killed, etc., just not removed from parent's ->d_children yet.
+It is still unhashed, marked killed, etc., just analt removed from parent's ->d_children yet.

 Anyone iterating through the list of children needs to be aware of the